JeremyThonon/JeremyThonon/README.md

 ## Hi there, I'm Jérémy 👋

+As a passionate front-end developer, I thrive in an environment where my passion for development comes into its own.
+My commitment to technical excellence is reflected in each of my projects, translating into a focus on best practices, guaranteeing robust and sustainable solutions.

+In the near future, my ambition is to move into backend development, seeking new challenges and opportunities to broaden my technical skills.

+✨ Let's code the future together! ✨

 <!--
 **JeremyThonon/JeremyThonon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.